I am aware that AT&T have prepaid plans available, I would like to know if I can purchase one without being a U.S resident.

-If you just want data for your computer, then go to a Best Buy store and buy a prepaid dongle (I've seen Virgin Mobile dongles in vending machines at some airports). almost 9 years ago
+If you just want data for your computer, then go to a Best Buy store and buy a prepaid dongle (I've seen Virgin Mobile dongles in vending machines at some airports). about 9 years ago

 I was able to get a data and mobile plan from T-Mobile, no special arrangements were needed.
 Staff at Boulders T-Mobile store were very helpful, $59 no contract sim with unlimited data.
 On an iPhone it runs at Edge speeds only but I can live with that.

-My researched turned up http://www.mrsimcard.com/ , they provide AT&T 3G 30 day prepaid sims for $129, I decided against that idea because of the price and the 100mb quota on AT&T. almost 9 years ago
+My researched turned up http://www.mrsimcard.com/ , they provide AT&T 3G 30 day prepaid sims for $129, I decided against that idea because of the price and the 100mb quota on AT&T. about 9 years ago

 It looks like you got a good deal.
 I've used T-Mobile in the past and have been happy with them, but I didn't think that they still had the $59 plan.
 Data on EDGE isn't a big problem for email, Twitter and most apps and 3G is only really neccessary for video and some VOIP applications.

 T-Mobile do have high international call charges so it is best to either use a service like Rebtel or the Skype app on your iPhone for any international calls.
-But for everything else they are a good option. almost 9 years ago
+But for everything else they are a good option. about 9 years ago

 Well looks like i will be searching for a T-Mobile store when I arrive in JFK.